marijnh/Eloquent-JavaScript/16_game.md

 The `times` method scales a vector by a given number.
 It will be useful when we need to multiply a speed vector by a time interval to get the distance traveled during that time.

-The different types of actors get their own classes since their behavior is very different.
+The different types of actors get their own classes, since their behavior is very different.
 Let's define these classes.
 We'll get to their `update` methods later.

 {{index simulation, "Player class"}}